 There’s never been a bigger selection of some truly great diaper bags for dads.
-We’re talking about guy-friendly duffels, messengers, totes, and diaper bag backpacks ⏤ all built for hauling diapers and bottles.
+We’re talking about guy-friendly duffels, messengers, totes, and diaper bag backpacks ⏤ all built for hauling not only your keys, wallet, and phone, but also diapers, bottles and pacifiers.
 And it’s not just about an absence of floral prints, either.
 Sure, a lot of them rock neutral colors or military styling, but many of these men’s diaper bags are also stacked with cool features like fold-out changing pads, charging stations, and even laptop pockets.
 If you’re building a baby registry or looking to upgrade from your college Jansport, these diaper bags are worth considering.